|1 Year Full-time; 2 Years Part-time

 - HI6045 War and Peace: the European State System from 1648 to 1990 (10 credits)

-Students take an additional 10 credits from any stream or they may choose:
+Plus 10 credits from any stream or choose one of:

 Postgraduate Diploma in History